 - Giant Mook: The large tanks and planes that you have to fight.
 Funnily enough, many of the large aircraft can take much more damage than many of the large land vehicles.

 - Improbable Aiming Skills: Tanks, when the Dynamic Difficulty gets turned up.
-That fact that their shots get faster too doesn't help one bit.
+The fact that their shots get faster too doesn't help one bit.

-- Mutually Exclusive Powerups: The three weapon powerups.
-Really annoying when the enemies start dropping blue powerups everywhere, when all you want is to keep your flamethrower...
+- Mutually Exclusive Power-Ups: The three weapon powerups.
+Really annoying when the enemies start dropping green powerups everywhere, when all you really want is to keep your flamethrower or Spread Shot...

 - One-Hit-Point Wonder: Your plane is downed in one hit.